Mapepire-IBMi/Mapepire-IBMi.github.io/src/content/docs/guides/Runtimes/nodejs.md

 ### Securing

 By default, Mapepire will always try to connect securely.
-A majority of the time, servers are using their own self-signed certificate and is not from a CA (certificate authority).
+A majority of the time, servers are using their own self-signed certificate that is not signed by a recognized CA (Certificate Authority).
 There are two options with the Node.js client:

 #### Allow all certificates